GlebBatykov/theater/README.md

 Such a serializer can be implemented using the dart:mirros library, however, it is not available during AOT compilation and, accordingly, it and packages using it are not available in Flutter applications.
 Also, dart:mirros is not currently supported, and it's almost impossible to work with nullable types properly with it.

 Therefore, I decided to add the ability to designate once, when creating an actor system, the logic of serialization and deserialization of messages incoming and outgoing from the actor system.
-Every message that enters or leaves the actor system goes through a serialization and deserialization stage.
+Every message that enters or leaves the actor system goes through serialization and deserialization stage.

 Each message incoming and outgoing from the actor system, in addition to the message content, also has a tag for more convenient serialization and deserialization.

-An example of creating an actor system, setting up a RemoteTransportConfiguration with a created serializer and a deserializer created by the connection:
+An example of creating an actor system, setting up a RemoteTransportConfiguration with created serializer and deserializer, created by the connection:

 ```dart
 // If you need create some class to use as a message